 If you are looking for a way to add some whimsical charm to your wedding, make these recycled light bulb flower holders.
-This is an easy DIY project that you can do with old light bulbs you would have thrown out anyways.
+This is an easy DIY wedding decorations project that you can do with old light bulbs you would have thrown out anyway.
 All you need is a needle-nose pliers to remove the insides of the light bulbs.
-Once you are done, you can decorate your outdoor wedding by hanging your creations along the aisle or around the reception area by hanging the flower filled light bulbs from trees or a canopy.
+Once you are done, you can decorate your outdoor wedding by hanging your creations along the aisle or around the reception area by hanging the flower-filled light bulbs from trees or a canopy.

 Outdoor wedding lawn games are a great way to keep kids and adults busy at a reception.
 And they’re amazing for guests who don’t enjoy dancing but still want to be active.
 Check out how to build these cornhole boards.
 This classic backyard game is easy and inexpensive to make yourself.
 And with legs that fold up, it’s easy to tote along for events after your wedding reception is over like tailgating, camping and more.